Walmart requires every supplier to be EDI-capable before shipping. The essentials:

 You've been approved as a Walmart supplier — congratulations.
 Now comes the technical requirement that stops many vendors in their tracks: EDI compliance.

-Walmart serves customers nearly 260 million times per week across more than 10,000 locations worldwide.
-To handle that volume, the company requires all suppliers to exchange business documents electronically using specific EDI transaction sets, formats, and timelines.
-There is no manual alternative.
-Miss a deadline, send an incorrect document structure, or fail certification testing — and your products don't ship.
-Worse, you'll face chargebacks that can run thousands of dollars per violation.
+Walmart serves customers nearly 260 million times per week across more than 10,000 locations.
+To run at that scale, it requires all suppliers to exchange business documents electronically, using specific transaction sets, formats and timelines.
+There's no manual alternative: miss a deadline, send an incorrect document structure or fail certification testing, and your products don't ship — and chargebacks can run thousands of dollars per violation.

 In this article